CogComp/CCG/README.md

-Please find below a breaf description about our projetcs.
+Please find below a brief description about our projetcs.

 ## Software